 - Lack of interest in social activities or friends

 - ‘Touchy’ about perceived rejection

 Some of the signs of depression in teens are like those in children; some are different.
 As with children, parents of teens should be keenly aware of any indications of suicidal thoughts.
 Music, films, and television are also sources of potentially depressing images and subject matter – although it’s important to emphasise that an attraction to these may be a symptom rather than a cause.
 Also, many teens attracted to ‘alternative’ subcultures can find solace and support there.
 Non-mainstream interests can be a positive indication of independent thinking and inner confidence.

 - Binge eating and/or obsessive dieting

 If your child shows some of these signs over a period of time, consider whether they would be open to seeing someone who could help them.
 Hypnotherapy can be an extremely effective way of working with depression in young people on a number of levels.
 In particular, it’s significant that in hypnotherapy they don’t have to talk about their issues if they don’t want to, or feel able to.
 But, like adults, they appreciate the deeply calming relaxation involved in hypnotherapy.
 And this can help them gain perspective and develop control over their issues, and then work towards clarity and understanding.
 If they want to give it a quick try, this download might be a good starting point.

 I am a qualified hypnotherapist, experienced in working with depression (see my success stories).
 I’ve completed the acclaimed Uncommon Knowledge course ‘How To Lift Depression Fast’.
 And I have good experience in with working with young people, including treating depression.
-I offer a free 15 minute phone consultation (07947 475721), and although I am based in London, UK I can work remotely wherever in the world you may be.
-So please do get in touch if depression affects you or your child – I can help.
+I am based in Canterbury, Kent and Peckham, London SE15; and also undertake online sessions, wherever in the world you may be.
+I offer a free no-obligation 15 minute phone consultation, so please do get in touch on 07947 475721 if depression affects you or your child – I can help.